 After incidents happen, organisations need internal processes to report the incident for timely notification and remediation.
 Depending on the impact of the incident and how extensively AI was involved, this could include notifying both the public as well as governments.
-Defining "severe AI incidents" or setting the materiality threshold for formal reporting is therefore key.
-Borrowing from cybersecurity, AI incidents can be reported to the equivalent of "Information Sharing and Analysis Centres", which are trusted entities to foster information sharing and good practices, as well as to relevant authorities where required by law.
+Defining "severe AI incidents" or setting the materiality threshold for formal reporting is therefore key.29 AI incidents can also be